-James wants to stay on at Bayern Munich - Vanguard — Nigeria Today
+Frank Ribery Signs New One-year Bayern Munich Contract Extension - 360Nobs.com — Nigeria Today

 Ribery signs Bayern Munich contract extension

+Franck Ribery signs new Bayern deal, according to Sky in Germany

-Ribery signs new Bayern Munich contract after Instagram fail
+Bayern Munich have given Franck Ribery a one-year contract extension after Frenchman shows he's still got it

 Learn how to make money online.
 Click here